LeoRnd/LeoRnd/README.md

 ### Hi there 👋

+## 🔭 I’m currently working on an automated testing tool for IBM GDPS
+    *I am an apprentice for IBM since november 2021
+    *I am in my last year of school and curently preparing my second diploma (MBDS)

 <!--
 **LeoRnd/LeoRnd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.